szaroblekitny/akademik/README.md

 akademik
 ========

-Very simple application for learning Spring purpose (polish).
+A very simple application for learning Spring purpose (in Polish).

-I learn to use Spring and other Java technolgies on this application.
+I learn to use Spring, JSF and other Java technolgies on this application.
-This is simply a student hostel manager which manages students and rooms.
+The akademik is simply a student hostel (in Polish - akademik) manager which manages students and rooms.

-Texts are in polish ;-)
+Texts are in Polish ;-)

 The project is under Simple Public License 2.0